 - Do an exam.

-- Take a medical history, including whether others in your family had a similar growth pattern.
+- Take a medical history, including whether others in the child's family had a similar growth pattern.

-- Check your growth chart to see if there's a pattern that points to a problem.
+- Check the growth chart to see if there's a pattern that points to a problem.

 How Is Delayed Puberty Treated?

-Often, doctors find no underlying physical problem.
-Most teens with delayed puberty are just developing a bit later than average and will catch up.
+Often, the doctor will find no underlying physical problem.
+Most kids with delayed puberty are just developing a bit later than average and will catch up.

 Some late bloomers struggle with waiting for the changes of puberty to start.
 So doctors may offer hormone treatment: